5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

 Where to eat at El Paredon

-Packing for the beach is the easiest kind of packing, a swimsuit, a pareo, flip flop, sunscreen, and mosquito repellent and you are good to go.
+Packing for the beach is the easiest kind of packing: a swimsuit, a pareo, flip-flops, sunscreen, and mosquito repellent, and you are good to go.

-To learn more about packing in Guatemala check out my detailed post.
+To learn more about packing in Guatemala, please check out my detailed post.

 El Paredon Map